Where most other types of medicines target proteins that cause or contribute to

 See our pipeline ›

-As cutting-edge as
+As cutting-edge as this

-this sounds, research into the safety and effectiveness of RNAi therapeutics is extensive and
+sounds, research into the safety and effectiveness of RNAi therapeutics is extensive and is based on over

 The world’s first